 After several years of suspension, ICOMOS Canada is pleased to announce the revival of the Jacques Dalibard Award, which will be attibuted during the Annual General Assembly.

 The award was created as a tribute to Jacques Dalibard (1935-2007), founder and first president of ICOMOS Canada, who distinguished himself by his exceptional leadership in the field of conservation, both in Canada and abroad, and was the award’s first recipient in 2002.
 Since then, several pioneers of heritage conservation in Canada have received the award:

 - Robert Grenier(2006),

 - Francois and Renée LeBlanc (2005),

 - Martin Weaver (2004),

-ICOMOS Canada calls upon its members and friends to put nominations forward before March 31st of the current year, by submitting the nomination package to the ICOMOS Canada secretariat at the following address: firstname.lastname@example.org.
+ICOMOS Canada calls upon its members and friends to put nominations forward by march of the current year (consult our news feed for the official deadline), by submitting the nomination package to the ICOMOS Canada secretariat at the following address: email@example.com.